AntelopeIO/spring/docs/03_keosd/35_wallet-specification.md

 0000000000000000000000000000000000000000000000000000000000000000
 ```

 2. Add a 0x80 byte in front.
 This byte represents the Bitcoin mainnet.
-EOS uses the same version byte.
+Vaulta uses the same version byte.
 When encoded the version byte helps to identify this as a private key.
-Unlike Bitcoin, EOS always uses compressed public keys (derived from a private key) and therefore does not suffix the private key with a 0x01 byte.
+Unlike Bitcoin, Vaulta always uses compressed public keys (derived from a private key) and therefore does not suffix the private key with a 0x01 byte.

 ```
 800000000000000000000000000000000000000000000000000000000000000000